Paige Arnette Amstutz

 Along with attorneys from Kilpatrick Townsend, successfully defended Motorola Mobility in a jury trial against patent infringement claims related to wireless earpiece technology in the Western District of Texas.
 The jury returned a verdict of non-infringement and invalidity against all claims that were at issue.

-Along with Steve McConnico, Steve Wingard, and lead counsel from Latham & Watkins, won dismissal of a patent infringement lawsuit when our Motion to Disqualify opposing counsel was granted.
+Along with lead counsel from Latham & Watkins, won dismissal of a patent infringement lawsuit when our Motion to Disqualify opposing counsel was granted.
 SDM represented a large, publicly-traded energy company in defense of claims brought by a publicly-traded non-practicing entity.
 SDM filed a motion to disqualify plaintiff’s in-house general counsel, plaintiff’s entire legal department, and plaintiff’s outside counsel.
 In addition, SDM requested that the court dismiss the lawsuit.
 The court granted SDM’s motion, disqualified all of plaintiff’s counsel, and dismissed the lawsuit.

 Bar Admissions & Activities